kanidm/kanidm/designs/radius.rst

 * There is only a single RADIUS configuration profile per-kanidm topology
 * A user only requires a single RADIUS infrastructure password as the network is considered a single entity and resources are arbitrated elsewhere.
 * Groups define what vlan a users belongs to (and possibly other ip resources).
-* The users RADIUS password is seperate from their main account, and has no other function than RADIUS authentication.
+* The users RADIUS password is separate from their main account, and has no other function than RADIUS authentication.
 * The users RADIUS password can be server-side generated, and have pathways to distribute it to devices that remove the need for human interaction

 Design Details